First Home Owners

 What Government Benefits can I get if I am buying an existing (already built) home in QLD?

-If you are buying an already built home that has been lived in before, then you may be eligible for three different Government Concessions and Schemes.
+If you are buying an already built home that has been lived in before, then you may be eligible for two different Government Concessions and Schemes.

 Unfortunately you do not get the $15,000 First Home Owners Grant.

-You may get the QLD Stamp Duty Concession and the First Home Loan Deposit Scheme.
+You may get the (i) QLD Stamp Duty Concession and the (ii) First Home Loan Deposit Scheme.

 The Stamp Duty Rebate is available when buying an established home or on a vacant block of land to build on.